 Sales controllers and business analysts push for an unrealistic one hundred per cent planning security.
 Higher management wants them to.
 However, the forecasting and planning is inherently an exercise on predictive analysis.
 Sales plans and forecast are born to be wrong.

-Customers change requirements; sales cycles get longer, new competitors enter your market.
+Customers change requirements, sales cycles get longer, and new competitors enter your market.
 Sales management can influence these external conditions only to a limited extent.
 It is natural therefore to see how sales controllers and sales reps head to clash.

 They are, however, not entirely destined to work worlds apart, for their goals should be the same.
-Aligning sales activities and controlling must be a pressing priority of any sales leaders.
+Aligning sales activities and controlling must be an urgent priority of any sales leaders.
 When sales and controlling work well together, companies see substantial improvement in performance.

 Crystal Clear: Measure the sales KPI that matter most.